MHuang2001/mhstability/README.md

 # mhstability

-R Package created to extend the use of stab::stabsel objects.
+R Package created to extend the use of stabsel objects from the stabs package.